 An Act of Remembrance…

 I’m not sure how many of you reading this will have been to a Maundy Thursday service or meal, but there is often an opportunity to volunteer to have a foot (or feet) washed.
-This is an act of service, demonstrating Jesus servanthood, a King, becoming one of lowest, and symbolises the cleansing that Jesus offers us through his saving work on the cross.
-3 residents, including myself eagerly agreed to having a foot washed.
-There was a bible reading in the form of a drama, focusing on the scene where Jesus washes the feet of his disciples, and a short act of Eucharist or Communion.
+This is an act of service, demonstrating Jesus servanthood, because a king, would usually be served, rather than serve others, and this act symbolises the cleansing that Jesus offers us through his saving work on the cross.
+Three residents, including myself, eagerly agreed to having a foot washed.
+There was a Bible reading in the form of a drama, focusing on the scene where Jesus washes the feet of his disciples, and a short act of Eucharist or Communion.
 Those not wishing to partake could opt for a blessing or prayer instead.

 Including the Excluded

 Those watching on during the foot washing were visibly moved.
 The power of including those who are often sidelined should not be underestimated.
 Aside from being more time consuming, (think removing walking boot type shoes/calipers etc.) the vicar/priest freely washed the feet of those very often excluded, or not thought of at all.
-The only exception was that each of us were asked to shout or squeal if removing boots or slipping of/on of socks hurt in any way.
+Each of us were asked to shout or squeal if removing boots or slipping off/on of socks hurt in any way.
 Loud noise in a communion service isn’t usually welcomed, much less expected.
 Now nobody flinches should someone start coughing, or should somebody’s foot hammer on the footrest from spasms.

 Doing as Jesus did, and does…

 I’m not sure that the vicar herself realised the significance of what she was doing until after the service was over.
-Keen not to let the moment slip by, I went over to chat, and explained what i was thinking.
+Keen not to let the moment slip by, I went over to chat, and explained what I was thinking.
 Jesus went out of his way to spend time with those left out and marginalised, and He too would have washed our feet.
-It was humbly to be included and cared for so, when many times I’ve felt excluded.
-It is the heart attitude which matters.
-By bringing ‘congregants with her to participate in our inclusion, this church is helping to change society in myriad small acts which do not go unnoticed by Jesus himself, and God the Father.
+It was humbling to be included and so cared for, when many times I’ve felt excluded.
+Members of the congregation now accompany the vicar (priest) each month.
+By creating a worshipping, inclusive community, this church is helping to change society in myriad small acts which do not go unnoticed by Jesus himself, and God the Father.

 I’m praying that those in attendance will continue to think about what they saw and heard that day. and especially than each may have a personal encounter with the Saviour who willing gave Himself, body and blood to reconcile them to himself.
 The vicar washed our feet, but Jesus cleanses our souls!